evilC/HotVoice/README.md

 Creates a new Choices object from a comma-separated string `Choices NewChoices(string choiceListStr)`
 eg `choices := hv.NewChoices("Up, Down, Left, Right")`
+Note that if you want to re-use the same choices in multiple scripts, see [MikeHotelOscar's ChoiceBuilder library](https://github.com/MikeHotelOscar/HotVoice-ChoiceBuilder)

 ##### NewGrammar
 Creates a new, empty Grammar Object